wintertideheir/virtuous-hummingbird/waterfall.md

 4. __Expropriation__ Scavenge the deleted parts of the project for any useful writing, code, or tools.
 5. __Annihilation__ End destruction and continue development.

-However, because carrying out destruction would be onerous in practice, Aikaterine uses Git to approximate the process as closely as possible.
+However, because carrying out destruction would be onerous in practice, Virtuous Hummingbird uses Git to approximate the process as closely as possible.
 Only one branch must be a _conforming_ branch that closely follows the destructive waterfall method.
 All other branches must be _non-conforming_ branches.